-We are starting off the New Year with a “No Spend January” month.
-Sounds a bit over the top, but it sports a number of great benefits.
-Saving money is obvious, but it also forces you to evaluate your spending habits and often change them even if it’s just slightly.
+We are starting the New Year with a “No Spend January” month.
+Sounds a bit over the top, but it sports several great benefits.
+Saving money is obvious, but it also forces you to evaluate your spending habits and often changes them even if it’s just slightly.
 It will also likely cause you to be healthier and potentially lose some weight.

 Since so many people seem interested in the idea, I thought I would elaborate a little bit on it.

 The broad idea is to quickly put the brakes on spending, and save your money.
-Additionally it’s a great time to identify waste.
+Additionally, it’s a great time to identify waste.
 Small purchases tend to add up quickly, and sometimes you don’t even realize you’re doing it sites.
-The habit is so engrained that it just happens.
-When you are doing no spend and you reach for your purse or wallet to pay you should stop and think about the purchase you are about to make.
+The habit is so ingrained that it just happens.
+When you are doing no spending and you reach for your purse or wallet to pay you should stop and think about the purchase you are about to make.
 This will likely happen frequently at first as you begin to realize the number of frivolous expenses you have.

 No Spend January Rules

 The rules of No Spend January are pretty straightforward.
 To put it simply, if it’s not a reoccurring bill or something you need to get to and from work (i.e. gas for your car), you’re not allowed to spend on it.

 - Mortgage/rent payments

 - Credit card payments

 - Movies / Movie Tickets